How to Conduct a Good Employee Exit Survey

 An exit survey is a survey you ask your employees at the time of leaving your company or organization.
 This is primarily done to understand the reason or motivation for leaving.
 Using the data you can work towards creating a better experience for employees, build a better culture so that you can reduce attrition.

 Exit surveys are very crucial because they tend to offer a much deeper look at the management solutions, day-to-day processes, and just the overall morale and atmosphere of your workplace.
 Sometimes, people consider exit surveys to be a bit negative, but you're missing out on the value they can bring to your company!

-e.g., Whenever you have a large group of people who have participated in an event, you will inevitably have a certain percentage of people who are dissatisfied with the event.
-Some people don’t like the venue, some people don’t like the speaker, some people don’t like the food, and some don’t like the price.
-If you have had many people attend your event, many you probably have many unhappy people.
-If you have many unhappy people, it’s probably because you have some dissatisfied customers who have left your event with a negative feeling about the experience they had.
-To reduce the likelihood of dissatisfied customers thinking bad things about your event, you should conduct an exit survey to solicit feedback from the attendees.
+e.g., Whenever you have a large workforce, you will inevitably have a certain percentage of people who are dissatisfied with your company and they may be exiting.
+Some people don’t like the office, some people don’t like the management, some people don’t like the food, and some don’t like the peers.
+If you have many unhappy people, it’s probably because you have something going on and you have to find it out.
+Exit surveys are one of ways to find the truth.

 Employee exit survey questions are predetermined or arranged in an advance set of questionnaires that are generally used during the exit process of an employee who’s leaving the company.
 It’s either a set of verbal questions or often a survey.

 Another advantage of doing that is employees can answer these even after they have left the organization.
 Now, here are some main exit survey questions one might choose to ask.